-NOTE: AUD has a Refund Policy specific to legal residents of the U.S. State of Georgia.
+AUD has a Refund Policy specific to legal residents of the U.S. State of Georgia.
 This Policy has been written to be in compliance with Standard Nine of Georgia's Minimum Standards and Criteria for NPEC Institutions.
 The existence of this Policy is announced during Student Orientation and referenced at the time of exit from AUD (during the account settlement process) of any Georgia resident who requests a refund.
-A copy of this Policy is available in the Finance Department, the Registrar's, and the office of the Director of Institutional Effectiveness.
+A copy of this Policy is available in the Finance Office, the Registrar's, and the office of the Director of Institutional Effectiveness.
+The standard academic year is comprised of the Fall (September) and Spring (January) semesters.
+There are two Summer sessions (May and July).